Updated July 19th 2023

 The best wine for pizza depends on what kind of pizza you are going to eat!
 Pizza and wine are a match made in heaven.
 Pizza is as diverse as the styles of wine you can have it with.
 The best wine with pizza margherita might not be the same as the best wine for your pepperoni pizza.
 In fact, you can drink red, white and even sparkling wine with pizza.

 Pizza and wine are perfect partners.
 Pizza is very versatile, with countless different topping options.
 For this reason, pizza and wine pairing is interesting.
 There are many different wine styles that pair well with pizza.
-Red is the most popular wine pairing and usual choice, but white and sparkling can create lovely pizza pairings.
+Red is the most popular wine pairing and usual choice, but white, rosé and sparkling can create lovely pizza pairings.
 In this guide you will learn how to pair wine with pizza, including our pairing suggestions for the seven most popular pizzas.

 A pizza traditionally consists of a thin, crispy dough with tomato sauce and melted cheese.
 Other than these base ingredients, numerous different toppings can be added.
 When pairing wine with pizza you must always take into consideration the basic ingredients of the dish.
 That is key to finding the best wine with pizza.

 Regarding the tannins in the wine, try to avoid very tannic full-bodied wines.
 Lots of tannins, in combination with the delicate tomato sauce, can give a metallic taste and overwhelm the pizza flavors.
 That is the reason why many people prefer light or medium-bodied red wines with their pizza.

 In general, red wines are the best choice for pizza, but it depends on the toppings.
 Sparkling wine and pizza can make a great pairing.
 Champagne and other sparkling wines with high acidity are delicious with lighter pizzas.
 Even full-bodied white wines with high acidity, such as Chardonnay, are delicious with cheesy pizzas.